ahuacate/flexget/README.md

 *  TheTVDb - https://www.thetvdb.com
 *  DocumentaryTorrents - http://documentarytorrents.com

-Keep your usernames, passwords and api keys handy as you will need them.
+Keep your usernames, passwords and api keys ready as you will need them!

 ### 2.10 Setup ShowRSS
 Login to your ShowRSS account [HERE](https://showrss.info).
 Then go to `Change Settings` and set as follows: